Four years ago, I was done talking. I wanted to start taking the steps our planet needs to thrive.

 From my birthday onwards in 2016, I wore one dress (which I had twice to wash it).
 Every day.
 I wore it to weddings, interviews, presentations, hiking, partying, hanging out on the couch, to a fetish party, to birthdays, to walks, to meeting friends, to meeting colleagues, on Sundays and Wednesdays.

 And by the way, the compliments for my outfit didn’t stop.
 Yes, the people I saw regularly didn’t tell me how great my dress looked every time I saw them.
 But people that I had brief encounters with kept giving me compliments.
-One woman said “Thanks for reminding me again to take care of the way I look”.
-When I told her that I wear the same dress for a year, we both started laughing.
+One woman said“Thanks for reminding me again to take care of the way I look”.
+When I told her that I wear the same dress for a year, we both started chuckled.

 After the year, it took me almost three more months to wear something else again.
 I didn’t know what to wear.
 But eventually, I did change into different clothes.
 Jeans, t-shirts, long dresses, skirts.
 And I seemed to be back at where I started.